-Grant Thornton will operate a designated client bank account to receive funds from schemes in respect of payment of requests for payment and for dispersal of the funds.
+Grant Thornton will operate a designated client bank in the name of Compliance Fee Services Limited to receive funds from schemes in respect of payment of requests for payment and for dispersal of the funds.
 The account will be operated for this purpose only and no other, and all funds dealt with, in accordance with the Clients' Money Regulations of the Institute of Chartered Accountants in England and Wales.